enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 the entire ContentBlock to its Element.
 It is an alternative to Inline Content, Nested Content, or Mixed Content.

-Within HereDoc Content, the Orderly Indentation Rule and BlockLeftMargin effects (including Offside) are suspended.
+Within HereDoc Content, the Orderly Indentation Rule and BlockOnsideDemarcation effects (including Offside) are suspended.

 The HereDoc ContentBlock is inert with respect to Haml tags, =expressions,